Bisht13/post-quantum-eth-security/README.md

 # Post Quantum Ethereum Security

 This project is a proof of concept on how one can make Ethereum post quantumly secure without any modifications to the core protocol.
+This concept was proposed by [Aayush Gupta](https://twitter.com/yush_g) in a [Ethereum Research post](https://ethresear.ch/t/quantum-proof-keypairs-with-ecdsa-zk/14901/2).

 ## Table of Contents